-Former Catalan minister Clara Ponsati has been lined up to appear on Alex Salmond’s live chat show.
+Former Catalan minister Clara Ponsati to appear on Alex Salmond chat show

 The former First Minister said the St Andrews University academic was due to appear with him on stage in Dundee and Edinburgh within weeks.